Kuwait travel guide

 The British Embassy can’t intervene with labour disputes.

-For visit visas, your passport should be valid for a minimum period of 6 months from the date of entry into Kuwait.
+For visit visas, obtained on arrival or in advance, your passport should be valid for a minimum period of 6 months from the date of entry into Kuwait.

 For residency visas, your passport should be valid for a minimum of 2 years.